Rob Refsnyder Player Props: Red Sox vs. Rays

-The Boston Red Sox, including Rob Refsnyder (.385 batting average in his past 10 games), battle starting pitcher Trevor Kelley and the Tampa Bay Rays at Fenway Park, Saturday at 1:10 PM ET.
+The Boston Red Sox, including Rob Refsnyder (.435 batting average in his past 10 games), battle starter Shane McClanahan and the Tampa Bay Rays at Fenway Park, Monday at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Reds.
+He reached base in both of his plate appearances in his last game against the Rays.

 Rob Refsnyder Game Info & Props vs. the Rays